KrunchCreates/KrunchLoader/README.md

 2. Use the texture called ``SpawnPoint_ID_1`` on that object and that will become that player's home spawnpoint

 3. Repeat for any other ones you want to add (up to ID_7)

+---
+KrunchLoader
+by Krunch
+Includes code from the Trailmappers Loader by Ridicolas & Jess2005 This mod is a work in progress (WIP) and may contain bugs Use of this mod is entirely at your OWN RISK
+Read the "ReadMe.txt" file that accompanies this mod for more information Find help & report bugs in the TM Discord modding channel: https://discord.gg/trailmakers

+Buy me a cup of coffee or just send feedback by visiting: https://ko-fi.com/krunchcreates
+---